DanB2S/RaceNN/README.md

 ## Requirements

-  For this min-game work, we need 2 files and an image.
+  For this min-game work, we need 2 files and an image:
-  The first file is located at `data/track/`.
+  - The first file is located at `data/track/`.
 It's starts with two numbers that represent the start position X and Y of the track.
 Beware that the car always starts for the right.
 After that, there's a matrix of 0 and 1, where 1 represents road and 0 off-road in the track.
 This file can be generated and modified, if you want to generate your own track.
-  The second file is located at `data/track_score/`.
+  - The second file is located at `data/track_score/`.
 It's represent the scores lines that works as a checkpoint for the car, it's mandatory to evaluate the car's neural networks.
 It's start with the numbers of checkpoint lines.
 After, those lines represented as two points in the track.
-  The third is an image, just for visual representation of the track, that can be useful for generating the 2 files above.
+  - The third is an image, just for visual representation of the track, that can be useful for generating the 2 files above.

 ## Start settings